Demotive/govuk_transformation_dashboard/_posts/2000-01-10-personalised-number-plates.markdown

 homepage-intro: |
-    If you want to transfer or apply for a number plate you will be able do so online, without having to visit a DVLA office
+    If you want to transfer or apply for a number plate you’ll be able do it online, without having to visit a DVLA office

 detail-page-intro: |
     1.6 million personalised number plate registrations made online each year